-- Increase the availability of foodplants for small heath butterflies by extending the area of dune heath/acid grassland, by around 2ha, focusing-on the area around the Central and Eastern Dune heaths (Appendix 3, Map 1). - Ensure no mowing of firebreaks or butterfly glades between mid-April and the end of September. - Continue to manage pony grazing around the turbines to produce flower-rich areas through the summer. - Allow ragwort to flower if more than 40m from pony grazed areas - Establish a simple monitoring programme for butterflies.
+tterflies by extending the area of he area around the Central and

+Eastern Dune heaths (Appendix 3, Map 1).

+- Ensure no mowing of firebreaks or butterfly glades between mid-April and the end of September. - Continue to manage pony grazing around the turbines to produce flower-rich areas through the summer. - Allow ragwort to flower if more than 40m from pony grazed areas - Establish a simple monitoring programme for butterflies.